spotinst/help/src/docs/elastigroup/features/intelligent-traffic-flow/README.md

 Weight of Target Group 1 = (16 vCPU/34 vCPU) * 100 = 47%

 The weights are used to ensure that whatever the capacity of the instances, each instance will be utilized to the appropriate amount.
 This method of load-balancing inbound traffic across varied instance types and sizes guarantees optimal workload performance and infrastructure utilization.

+## Application Load Balancer Quotas

+Your AWS Application Load Balancers are subject to quotas defined by AWS.
+For more information, see [Quotas for your Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-limits.html).

 ## Whatâ€™s Next?